Marianne Scott: Biography

-Scott was the President of the Canadian Association of Research Libraries from 1978 to 1979.
-Scott served as president of the Canadian Library Association from 1981-82.
-Leaving her position as Director of Libraries, Scott began working as the NLC in February 1984.
-She was Chair of Conference of Directors of National Libraries (CDNL) from 1988 to 1992.
-In 1997 the Executive Board established the Committee on Copyright and other Legal Matters (CLM) and Marianne Scott was invited to become Chair.
+Scott was the president of the Canadian Association of Research Libraries from 1978 to 1979.
+Scott served as president of the Canadian Library Association from 1981 to 1982.
+Leaving her position as director of libraries, Scott began working as the NLC in February 1984.
+She was chair of Conference of Directors of National Libraries (CDNL) from 1988 to 1992.
+In 1997 the executive board established the Committee on Copyright and other Legal Matters (CLM) and Marianne Scott was invited to become chair.
 Marianne Scott retired as NLC in 1999, after 15 years.